-This is found on the balance sheet and it shows how much the business owner has contributed to the business from personal funds (capital) and how much he has withdrawn from the business for personal use (drawings).
-Another terms for this section is called the Current Account.
+Equity is the net assets of a business - or in other words - Assets minus Liabilities equals Equity.
+The Equity section is found on a Balance Sheet and it includes how much the business owner has contributed to the business from personal funds (capital) and how much they have withdrawn from the business for personal use (drawings).

 Most purchases made by a business are called an expense.
 Expenses are found on the profit and loss report and can be used to reduce the amount of tax owed to the government.

 Most accounting software programs allow the bookkeeper to export information to excel or pdf for various uses.

 1) In many cases it is possible to export creditor payments from the software and upload directly to the bank for payment so that the account and details do not have to be manually entered into the bank – a real time saver if you have a lot of bills to pay.

 2) The export of financial data to excel allows flexibility for developing financial reports based on the bookkeeper’s preference rather than being stuck with the parameters set by the software.

 The bookkeeping cycle is usually based on one month, every month.
 At the end of the month, there are various steps a bookkeeper needs to take to close off the month, such as :-

 - Reconciling the bank account to the last day of the month,

 - making sure all sales have been issued on invoice to customers,

 - checking that all supplier invoices dated to the last day of the month are entered into the system,